Fast-moving consumer goods

-Fast-moving consumer goods (FMCG), also known as consumer packaged goods (CPG), are products that are sold quickly and at a relatively low cost.
+Fast-moving consumer goods (FMCG) are products that are sold quickly and at a relatively low cost.
 Examples include non-durable household goods such as packaged foods, beverages, toiletries, candies, cosmetics, over-the-counter drugs, dry goods, and other consumables.

-Fast moving consumer goods have a high inventory turnover and are contrasted with specialty items which have lower sales and higher carrying charges.
-Many retailers carry only FMCGs; particularly hypermarkets, big box stores and warehouse club stores.
-Small convenience stores also stock fast moving goods; the limited shelf space is filled with higher turnover items.
+Fast-moving consumer goods have a high inventory turnover and are contrasted with specialty items, which have lower sales and higher inventory holding costs.
+Many retailers carry only FMCGs, particularly hypermarkets, big box stores, and warehouse club stores.
+Small convenience stores also stock fast-moving goods; the limited shelf space is filled with higher-turnover items.

+Terminology

+They are also known as consumer packaged goods (CPG) or convenience goods.

 Characteristics

 The following are the main characteristics of FMCGs: